Angel-L-Vazquez/Angel-L-Vazquez.github.io/README.md

-This an e-Portfolio for Angel
+This an e-Portfolio for Angel.
 Currently everything is a work in progress

 ## Things to add: